Community, Training and High-Performance Centre

 - Multi-sport, high-performance training spaces for the Cowboys and other clubs, including the Townsville Fire Women’s National Basketball League Club (the only professional women’s sports club in northern Australia).
 With its full-sized training field, the centre will also be available to other clubs and is expected to attract touring sports teams to Townsville.

-Community spaces that Townsville City Council is able to provide for general purposes.
-Construction of the facility is now complete.
+- Community spaces that Townsville City Council is able to provide for general purposes.

 How We Helped

-NAIF's $20 million loan was a key component of the business plan to construct the North Queensland Cowboys' Community, Training, and High-Performance Centre in Townsville.
+NAIF's $20 million loan was a key component of the business plan to construct the North Queensland Cowboys Community, Training, and High-Performance Centre in Townsville.
 The Centre is instrumental in retaining and attracting sporting talent while also stimulating increased business and social activity within the region.

 With its combination of community areas, training spaces, administrative offices, sports medicine facilities and science labs, the centre is a long-term asset to the region.